BrunoJuchli/StaticProxy.Fody/README.md

 Nuget package http://nuget.org/packages/StaticProxy.Fody

-To Install the static proxy weaver from the Nuget Package Manager Console
+To Install the static proxy weaver and the interceptor infrastructure from the Nuget Package Manager Console

     PM> Install-Package StaticProxy.Fody
+    PM> Install-Package StaticProxy.Interceptor

 ## Usage
- - Add the StaticProxy.Fody nuget package to any project where you wish to add static proxy weaving.
+ - Add the `StaticProxy.Fody` and `StaticProxy.Interceptor` nuget packages to any project where you wish to add static proxy weaving.
  - Put an `[StaticProxy]` attribute on any class or interface you wish to be proxied.
  - Write interceptors (`class SomeProxy : IDynamicInterceptor`)

 Then, use one of the existing StaticProxy IoC container integrations:
   - Ninject (PCL): [ninject.extensions.staticproxy](https://github.com/BrunoJuchli/ninject.extensions.staticproxy)
   - Unity [Unity.StaticProxyExtension](https://github.com/BrunoJuchli/Unity.StaticProxyExtension)

 or roll your own:
   - Configure your Inversion of Control (IoC) container to be able to resolve `IDynamicInterceptorManager`.
 The implementation is provided by the `StaticProxy.Interceptor` nuget package.
   - Configure your IoC container to be able to resolve `IDynamicInterceptorCollection`.
-It needs to contain the interceptor for the proxied type.
+It needs to contain the interceptor(s) for the proxied type.

 ### Class Proxy
 Is created by putting the `[StaticProxy]` attribute on a class.